Shows Denny Nesbitt, Career Coach

-Hello I’m Denny Nesbitt and I help mums to change career
+Hi, I’m Denny Nesbitt and I help mums change career

 More of us than ever are recognising that life is too short to be unhappy at work and are making changes so that we can have fulfilling careers that enable us to have lives outside of work too.
 A large number of these career changers are mums.
 We’re having children later in life, after climbing the corporate ladder and find, for one reason or another, that those careers we worked so hard at no longer work for us.